-Martin Centre projects typically cross-traditional research boundaries: transportation and buildings, history and philosophy of architecture, digital media design and communication, risk assessment and mitigation in the built environment, and territorial conflict in divided cities.
-A rich environment of collaboration exists, with other Departments within the University, and with other institutions within the UK, Europe, the U.S, China, Africa and the Middle East.
-Research contracts, mainly funded by research councils, within the Martin Centre currently amount to in excess of £10 million.
+Martin Centre projects typically transcend the boundaries of traditional disciplines.
+Current research topics include cities and transport, sustainable buildings, history and philosophy of architecture, digital media design and communication, risk assessment and mitigation in the built environment, territorial conflict in divided cities, natural materials and structures, occupant behaviour and building performance, and cities in the developing countries.
+There is a rich environment of collaboration among the research groups and with other Departments across the University, and with other institutions in the UK, Europe, the US, China, Latin America, Africa and the Middle East.